OpenAutomateOrg/OpenAutomate.Docs/TechnicalDesignDocument.md

 OpenAutomate implements multi-tenancy using the shared database with tenant filtering approach:

 - A single database instance hosts data for all tenants
-- Each tenant-specific entity includes a reference to its tenant (Organization)
+- Each tenant-specific entity includes a reference to its tenant (OrganizationUnit)
 - Queries are automatically filtered by the current tenant using Entity Framework Core global query filters
 - URL format follows the pattern: `domain.com/{tenant-slug}/api/resource`
 - Tenant resolution is handled through middleware that extracts tenant information from the URL path

 #### 3.1.1 Key Components

-- **Tenant Entity**: Organization entity serves as the tenant identifier
+- **Tenant Entity**: OrganizationUnit entity serves as the tenant identifier
 - **Tenant Resolution Middleware**: Extracts tenant information from the URL path
 - **Tenant Context Service**: Provides access to the current tenant throughout the application
 - **Global Query Filters**: Ensures data isolation between tenants at the database level